olad5/100-days-of-code/log.md

 **Thoughts** Almost done with learning the basics of bash.
 I feel like I need 1 more day and I can start writing complex scripts.

+### Day 4: 22-07-2021

+**Today's Progress**: learnt about functions in bash.
+There are a lot of caveats to note when using them in scripts

+**Thoughts** I hope i'm able to write a script tommorrow.